boutroslab/cld/README.md

 Genetic screens using CRISPR/Cas9 are a powerful method for the functional analysis of genomes.
 Here we provide a fully integrated bioinformatics workflow for the design of custom single guide (sg) RNA libraries for a broad spectrum of organisms, termed CRISPR library designer (CLD).
 CLD can predict a high fraction of functional sgRNAs.
 An analysis on parameters that determine on-target efficiency of sgRNAs indicates that their prediction by CLD gives valuable insights into their efficiency in experiment.
 CLD enables the design of custom scalable, high-coverage sgRNA libraries for many species.

+Quick-Start:

+On Mac: If you have'nt, install Xquartz from http://www.xquartz.org/

+When logging in remotely: log into your remote server by ssh -X

+Download the GUI application according to your Operating system and unzip it.

+Double click the application or open it by ./CLD in the Terminal.

+Download the database for your organism of interest.

+Enter its name in the field below.

+Enter a gene list and go to the Parameter Tab to the End and Start your analysis.

+Command-Line-Start:

 cld can be called either with “--version”, printing its version number and copyrights, “--help” printing a more elusive help documentation and with “--task”.